-The Construction Vibration Damage Guide (CVDG) deals mostly with ground vibration effects caused by construction heavy equipment, with some considerable discussion of blasting-generated vibrations and their effects on structures.
-However, there are several other sources of vibration which can interact with homes.
-While they are not central to the discussion of construction vibration in the CVDG, a brief discussion of some of the most common other vibration sources encountered by some home and building owners follows.
+The Construction Vibration Damage Guide (CVDG) deals mostly with ground vibration effects on structures caused by construction heavy equipment, with some considerable discussion of blasting-generated vibrations and their effects on structures.
+However, there are several other sources of vibration which can interact with homes and buildings.
+While they are not central to the subject of construction vibration in the CVDG, a brief discussion of some of the most common other vibration sources encountered by some home and building owners follows.
 The purpose of this discussion is to provide people who are experiencing vibration effects from non-construction sources with some starting points for their own investigation.

 That monitoring was very poorly done.
 It lacked any "baseline" measurements of weekend or night hours when no construction was occurring.
 However, some breaks in work during lunch periods and at the end of days after stoppage of construction allowed an estimation of the contribution of traffic to vibration.
 The construction activities included excavation with a large excavator, laying of water main and backfill with the excavator.
 Looking at the histogram record, shown at left, of one such day's work, pre-construction start, the lunch periods and post-construction-work periods stand out as being strikingly low in vibration, even though these are among the busiest traffic hours on the street.

-This picture could change if you live very near an interstate or any other highway with large amounts of semi-truck traffic.
-Because such vehicles both weigh a great deal and travel at high speed, the potential exists for accumulated vibration to create some damage over a period of years.
+This picture could change if you live very near an interstate or any other highway with large amounts of semi-truck traffic.6 Because such vehicles both weigh a great deal and travel at high speed, the potential exists for accumulated vibration to create some damage.
 Again, the mere fact that you feel some vibration does not imply causation of damage, by itself.
 A good source of information for those who have concerns over traffic-caused damage is the High-Speed Ground Transportation Noise and Vibration Impact Assessment of the Federal Department of Transportation.
 Our More Information page carries a link where you can download a free copy of it.

 Some cities (e.g. New York City) also set vibration standards for railways.
 Because railway vibration is semi-continuous, these standards tend to be much lower in peak particle velocity than those set for blasting or even those which currently govern construction vibration (e.g. the highest allowed PPV in New York around railways can be as low as 0.05 in/sec, depending on the surrounding structures).